hyperledger-archives/indy-sdk/doc/signing-commits.md

 # Signing commits

+If you are here because you forgot to sign your commits, fear not.
+Check out [how to resign previous commits](#how-to-resign-previous-commits)

 We use developer certificate of origin (DCO) in all hyperledger repositories, so to get your pull requests accepted, you must certify you created your commits by signing off on each commit with a GPG key.

 The easiest way to do this is to configure your local repository to automatically sign all of your commits.